MituuZ/test-fixture-mockito-problem/readme.md

 To fix the warning, you must create a [gradle/libs.versions.toml](gradle/libs.versions.toml) file as instructed in the [link](https://javadoc.io/doc/org.mockito/mockito-core/latest/org/mockito/Mockito.html#0.3).

-And add the following lines to the `build.gradle` file:
+And add the following lines to the `build.gradle` file: (the order of the lines does matter)
 ```groovy
 configurations {
     mockitoAgent